Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Results and Discussion

 To evaluate latency performance experimentally, we transmitted 50 randomly selected videos from \cite{ahmed2023malicious} through our testbed.
-Fig.~\ref{fig:latency} compares two video scaling methods: \textit{GAI-based} and \textit{ABR-based}.
-For the latency-specific comparison, we also illustrate \textit{noGAI-based}, which uses the control channel and the same scaling procedure as \textit{ABR-based}.
-In the \textit{GAI-based} and \textit{noGAI-based} methods, the \gls{MEC} controller proactively instructs the transmitting UE to downscale resolution based on \gls{ORAN} control feedback.
+Fig.~\ref{fig:latency} compares two congestion control: \textit{PCC-GAI} (with GAI upscaling) and \gls{PAA} (with traditional upscaling).
+For the latency-specific comparison, we also illustrate \textit{PCC-noGAI-based}, which uses \gls{PCC} for congestion control and traditional upscaling.
+In \textit{PCC-GAI} and \textit{PCC-noGAI}, the \gls{MEC} controller proactively instructs the transmitting UE to downscale resolution based on \gls{ORAN} control feedback.
 This resolution adaptation introduces a delay, as GAI processing is more computationally demanding than simply forwarding video frames.
-In contrast, the \textit{ABR-based} method transmits frames immediately and adjusts the bitrate reactively in response to observed congestion.
-In Fig.~\ref{fig:latency}, the \textit{ABR-based} approach has a larger fraction of low latencies due to low-resolution transmission without \gls{GAI} processing.
-However, after approximately 100~ms (around the 80th percentile of the CDF), it exhibits latency spikes, with some frames exceeding 600~ms. This is a result of buffering caused by the reactive behavior of the ABR-method, which also leads to a larger fraction of high latencies.
-Examining the control channel behavior, we see that the \textit{noGAI-based} has a similar latency profile to the \textit{ABR-based} for low latencies, and at higher latencies becomes similar to the \textit{GAI-based}, yielding the best of both approaches in terms of latency (however, without the visual improvements of the GAI-method).
-The latency degradation of \textit{ABR-based} is attributed to buffer congestion caused by delayed adaptation when the signal quality is reduced.
-In contrast, the \textit{GAI-based} approach, despite its initial overhead, avoids more late-stage delays by proactively reducing video resolution, resulting in lower tail latencies and more stable performance overall.
-In conjunction with the findings in Fig.~\ref{fig:CDF_VMAF}, these findings show that proactive, compute-heavy strategies like GAI improve both latency stability and video quality.
+In contrast, the \gls{PAA} method transmits frames immediately and adjusts the bitrate reactively in response to observed congestion.
+In Fig.~\ref{fig:latency}, the \gls{PAA} has a larger fraction of low latencies due to low-resolution transmission without \gls{GAI} processing.
+However, after approximately 100~ms (around the 80th percentile of the CDF), it exhibits latency spikes, with some frames exceeding 600~ms. This is a result of buffering caused by the reactive behavior of the \gls{PAA}-method, which also leads to a larger fraction of high latencies.
+Examining the control channel behavior, we see that \textit{PCC-noGAI} has a similar latency profile to the \gls{PAA} for low latencies, and at higher latencies becomes similar to \textit{PCC-GAI}, yielding the best of both approaches in terms of latency (however, without the visual improvements of GAI upscaling).
+The latency degradation for the \gls{PAA} is attributed to buffer congestion caused by delayed adaptation when the signal quality is reduced.
+In contrast, \textit{PCC-GAI}, despite its initial overhead, avoids more late-stage delays by proactively reducing video resolution, resulting in lower tail latencies and more stable performance overall.
+In conjunction with the results in Fig.~\ref{fig:CDF_VMAF}, these findings show that proactive, compute-heavy strategies like GAI improve both latency stability and video quality.
 Although this comes at a processing cost, the dual benefit of reduced delay variance and enhanced visual fidelity supports its use in latency- and video quality-sensitive applications.